 The Insta360 Titan is a new professional 360 camera from the makers of the popular Insta360 Pro, Pro 2 and consumer Insta360 One X. The Titan features 8 micro four thirds sensors that can shoot up to 11K 360 video and 10K 3D video.
 Micro four thirds represents a big upgrade from smaller lenses used in most other pro level 360 cameras and should result in considerably higher quality video.
-Here is what we know about the Titan in terms of specifications.
+The Titan is available now and is considered to be the first truly cinematic professional 360 camera.

 Insta360 Titan Specs: